mm539/CPP_Nanodegree_Capstone_Z/README.md

 ## Project Selection

-I decided to build a game.
+This is a very basic game.
 The player has a single survivor, as indicated by a blue token.
 The player must survive for an unknown number of days by scavenging for food and materials in buildings throughout the map.
+If the player doesn't have food, then he will start to lose health over time.
+If the player doesn't have materials, then player can't repair their home building.
+If the player's home building is destroyed, the player loses.

 ## File and Class Structure

 This game uses the same model as the Udacity Snake Game project.
 It uses the input, update, render model.
 The main classes are Game, Controller, and Renderer.
-The main.cpp file creates instances of these objects and then Game.run method is run with the other two instsances as parameters.
+The main.cpp file creates instances of these objects and then the Game.run method is called with the Conroller and Renderer objects as parameters.
 The Game.run method has the main while loop, during which user input is detected, game attributes are updated, and graphics are rendered.

 Many of the Game class's attributes are instances of many of the other classes found in the other files of the project, such as Player, Overlay, a vector of Buildings, a vector of Buttons, etc.

 Upon startup, a window should open.
 This window should have four parts.
-The left panel, the top panel, the bottom panel, and the map on which buildings and player tokens are visible.
+The left panel, the top panel, the bottom panel, and the map on which buildings and player token are visible.
 All input is handled via clicks.

-The left panel shows information about the clicked on building, the player, and the buttons.
+* The **left panel** shows information about the clicked on building, the player, and the buttons.

-The top panel shows information about day, time, and base resources.
+* The **top panel** shows information about day, time, and base resources.

-The bottom panel shows information about the most recently performed action.
+* The **bottom panel** shows information about the most recently performed action.

-Upon game termination, a message ????????????

 ## Rubric Points